ChainZeeLi/max-flow_image_segmentation/README.md

 After done, press key Q to quit
 # PART2:
-Use the image segmenation tool in ternminal, do "python segmentor.py - i <image_path>" segmented foreground will be saved to project folder the
+To use the image segmenation tool in ternminal, do "python segmentor.py - i <image_path>" segmented foreground will be saved to project folder the